Clinical Mental Health Counseling

 Program at a Glance

-Clinical Mental Health Counseling Rehabilitation is in the Department of Psychology, Counseling, and Behavioral Health in the College of Behavioral and Social Sciences.
+Clinical Mental Health Counseling is in the Department of Psychology, Counseling, and Behavioral Health in the College of Behavioral and Social Sciences.